isomerpages/ogp-sync/_for-employees/Submitting ART result.md

 ![](/images/guide/ART%20result3.png)

 Your name, NRIC / FIN & mobile number will be automatically added to the self-swab submission form.
-Select the **Date, Time, Result**, and tap on **'Submit'** once you're done.
+Select the **Result**, and tap on **Submit**.
+If necessary, you may also change the date and time of submission.

 You’re done!
 You will return back to the Sync dashboard automatically.

-The submitted data will be sent to organisations you have consented to share your data with.
+The submitted data will be sent to organisations you have consented to share your data with, and **stored on the MOH database**.
+Sync does not store your health data on our system.

-**Note: Your data will also be stored in MOH's Database**